How to Plant, Grow, and Care for a Loquat Tree

 Typically preferring tropical climates, loquat trees are easy to care for once established.
 If you keep them in the right temperature range, they will provide beautiful dark green foliage and shade year-round.
 Let’s go over the perfect conditions for growing your loquat tree!

-This tree should be grown in a full sun to part shade environment, and does best in zones 8-10.
+Grow in full sun to part shade.
+It does best in zones 8-11.
 This means that much of California is perfect for growing these tangy-sweet small fruits, as well as much of the south or southeastern part of the United States.

 It is possible to grow loquats in containers.
-These will remain small and compact, and can be placed outdoors when the weather is optimal and moved inside under a bright grow light when the temperatures are too cold.
-Containers like Air Pots provide the most support to the tree’s root system.
+These will remain small and compact and can be placed outdoors when the weather is optimal and moved inside under a bright grow light when the temperatures are too cold.

 In the first year after planting a new tree, it’s important to water more heavily than you would otherwise.
-Water 3-4 times a week for the first two weeks, and then gradually and slowly reduce the watering frequency until it’s become established.
+Water three to four times a week for the first two weeks, and then gradually reduce the watering frequency until it’s become established.

 As a general rule, loquat trees planted in the ground will do well if local rain totals are between 20-45 inches per year.
 At the lower end of that range, it can benefit from additional watering at certain periods of time.